 This long-awaited yet-to-open beer garden offers stunning views of the St. George waterfront, Manhattan skyline, and the Statue of Liberty.
 The space allows plenty of room for big gatherings—or rambunctious kids—with more than 500 seats.
 Gab a burger, pick up one of its complimentary board games, and enjoy a drink from its beer menu, curated by a Chief Beer Officer.
 It's the perfect place for kids and adults alike to let loose.

 After a day exploring Brooklyn Bridge Park, head up to Fornino for tasty thin-crust pizza.
 Photo by Lisa Seibold-Winder

 Brooklyn Bridge Park Pier 6

-After running around in the acres that make up the ever-expanding Brooklyn Bridge Park—or after hopping off the Brooklyn ferry from Governors Island—enjoy a lovely dinner at this Italian joint that offers plenty of kid-friendly and adult-artery blocking delicacies including mac and cheese, fried mashed potatoes (which sounds like you've already died from coronary artery disease and gone to yummy heaven), hot dogs and pizza.
-There are also heart-healthy options like salads and grain bowls and sangria (hey, it has fruit in it, right?).
+After running around in the acres that make up the ever-expanding Brooklyn Bridge Park—or after hopping off the Brooklyn ferry from Governors Island—enjoy a lovely dinner at this Italian joint with family-friendly offerings, including mac and cheese, fried mashed potatoes, hot dogs, and pizza.
+There are also healthy options like salads, grain bowls, and sangria (Hey, it has fruit in it, right?).